DenisChervenko/MoneyConvertor/README.md

-# Currency Quick Convert 🪙
+# Money Convertor 🪙

+100% AI slop

 A lightweight Google Chrome extension that allows you to instantly convert currencies by simply selecting text on any webpage.
 It features a smart overlay button for quick access and full support for multiple exchange rate sources.